 The most frequently cited spouse for Mehitabel on family trees is the Irish John Downing who gave testimony in the courts about a kidnapping.
 The researchers’ rationale is that this Irish JD was likely not a successful Puritan.
 He would have accepted Mehitabel as a wife after she burned down her master’s house but the son of the esteemed Emanuel Downing would never have accepted this foolish girl as his wife!

 Not so fast.
 First, Richard Braybrooke, Mehitabel’s father gave the real John Downing half of his farm upon marrying his daughter.
 As his only child, Mehitabel was given a dowry that far exceeded her contemporaries.
 John Downing may have been willing to overlook some of Mehitabel’s flaws in order to increase his land holdings.
+As the youngest and “discarded” son on Emanuel, John would not have been a wealthy heir to the Downing estate in Salem and Ipswich.

 The most significant mistake family researchers make concerns the real John Downing’s burial record.
-It must have been exciting for some genealogist to have discovered his entry in Boston’s Granary Burial Ground.
+It must have been exciting for some genealogist to have discovered his entry in Boston’s Granary Burial Ground’s records.
 There is also a fine tombstone that lists his death as 29 April 1694, but there is a problem: the real John Downing was still alive in 1714 when his son-in-law, Thomas Lufkin, filed a bond of £200 “to maintain my honored father, John Downing and his wife.”
 The John Downing who died in 1694 was a merchant from the Island of Nevis in the Caribbean.

 So, the most frequently cited fact about the real John Downing’s death is erroneous.
 John’s death records and his burial site have not been located, but we can assume he died sometime after 1714.
 The oldest genealogies claim that the real John Downing was the son of Emanuel and he married Mehitabel Braybrooke.
 This is the most feasible conclusion unless more evidence is revealed.